MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-powershell.md

 **Azure Pipelines**

-Use this task in a build or release pipeline to run a PowerShell script within an Azure environment.
+Use this task to run a PowerShell script within an Azure environment.
 The Azure context is authenticated with the provided Azure Resource Manager service connection.

 ::: moniker range="> tfs-2018"